eyasubirhanu/Heart-Disease-Classifecation/README.md

 Research study revealed that logistic regression is top in classification patients with disorders with over 85% accuracy.

 Our problem is that we went to predict whether patients have heart disease by giving some features of users.
 This is important to medical fields.
 If such a prediction is accurate enough, We can not only avoid wrong diagnosis but also save human resources.
 When a patient without a heart disease is diagnosed with heart disease, he will fall into unnecessary panic and when a patient with heart disease is not diagnosed with heart disease, he will miss the best chance to cure his disease.
 Such wrong diagnosis is painful to both patients and hospitals.
 With accurate prediction, we can solve the unnecessary trouble.
-Besides, if we will save human resource because we do not need complicated diagnosis process in hospitals.
+Besides, if we will save human resource because we do not need complicated diagnosis process in hospitals..